DomasB/polito-log/DEPLOYMENT.md

 3. Copy the generated URL (e.g., `https://polito-log-backend-production-xxxx.up.railway.app`)
 4. Set this as `VITE_API_URL` in frontend service

+**Important Notes:**
-**Note:** Vite bakes environment variables into the build at build time.
-If you change `VITE_API_URL`, you must redeploy the frontend for changes to take effect.
+- Vite bakes environment variables into the build at build time
+- If you change `VITE_API_URL`, you must redeploy the frontend for changes to take effect
+- Railway automatically passes environment variables as Docker build arguments
+- The Dockerfile uses `ARG` and `ENV` to make `VITE_API_URL` available during the build

 ### 5. Configure GitHub Actions Secrets